speckhofer/speckhofer.github.io/_tabs/cv.md

 ## Education

 - **10/2022:** Diploma in _Mathematics in Natural Sciences_ (with distinction) at Johannes Kepler University Linz.
-Thesis: _Schauder Bases and the Factorization Property_ [https://digital.obvsg.at/urn/urn:nbn:at:at-ubl:1-54880](https://digital.obvsg.at/urn/urn:nbn:at:at-ubl:1-54880)
+Thesis: _Schauder Bases and the Factorization Property_ [https://digital.obvsg.at/urn/urn:nbn:at:at-ubl:1-54880](https://digital.obvsg.at/urn/urn:nbn:at:at-ubl:1-54880), supervised by Priv.-Doz.
+Dipl.-Ing.
+Dr. Richard Lechner.
 - **08/2021:** Bachelor's degree in _Technical Mathematics_ (with distinction) at Johannes Kepler University Linz.
-Thesis: _Weyl Inequalities_
+Thesis: _Weyl Inequalities_, supervised by A. Univ.-Prof. Dipl.-Ing.
+Dr. Paul F.X.
+Müller.
 - **06/2018:** Matura (with distinction), Bundesgymnasium Vöcklabruck, Austria

 ## Awards and Prizes